Best-forever-003/BASIC-CODING-INTERVIEW-QUESTIONS/README.md

 <b>Set:</b> An unordered collection of unique objects enclosed in curly brackets

 <b>Frozen set:</b> They are like a set but immutable, which means we cannot modify their values once they are created.

+<b> 26) Explain Inheritance in Python with an example? </b>

+Python have the ability to inherit the properties of another class.

+The class that is being inherited is called a superclass or the parent class, and the class that inherits the superclass is called a derived or child class.

+<b> 27) What is scope resolution? </b>

+Each and every object of python functions within its respective scope.

+<b> 28) What are functions in Python? </b>

+A function is a block of code which is executed only when a call is made to the function.

+<b> 29) What are the common built-in data types in Python? </b>

+<b> Immutable data types:</b>

+Number
+String
+Tuple

+<b>Mutable data types:</b>

+List
+Dictionary
+Set

+<b> 30.
+Array? </b>

+Consists of only those elements having the same data type.

 ## Data Science